-We use the connections between the query nodes and factor nodes in $\mathcal{G}$ as the labels to train the adapters.
-Specifically, within $\sS$, for each query node $q\in\sQ$, we adopt the connected factors as the set of positive labels
+We use the connections between query and factor nodes in $\mathcal{G}$ as labels to train the adapters.
+Specifically, give a factor subset $\sS$, we adopt the factors connected with query node $q\in\sQ$ as the set of positive labels